<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://buildersgen.com/blog/peek-flight-critical-structures-design-rules</guid>

 <description>Printing PEEK is not the same as printing PLA.
-Chamber temperatures, crystallinity, and anisotropy management determine whether your PEEK part performs or fails.
-Here is what the data says.</description>
+Thermal control, crystallinity, anisotropy, and documentation determine whether your PEEK part is ready for a qualification path.</description>

 <category>process</category>